hyperledger/indy-node/docs/transactions.md

 Adds a new node to the pool, or updates existing node in the pool

+- `data` (dict):

+    Data associated with the Node:

+    - `alias` (string): Node's alias
+    - `blskey` (base58-encoded string; optional): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
+    - `client_ip` (string; optional): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `client_port` (string; optional): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `node_ip` (string; optional): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `node_port` (string; optional): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `services` (array of strings; optional): the service of the Node. `VALIDATOR` is the only supported one now.

-- `did` (base58-encoded string):
+- `dest` (base58-encoded string):

     Target Node's DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `from` metadata field, where `from` is the DID of the transaction submitter (Steward's DID).
+    It differs from `identifier` metadata field, where `identifier` is the DID of the transaction submitter (Steward's DID).

-    *Example*: `from` is a DID of a Steward creating a new Node, and `did` is the DID of this Node.
+    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the DID of this Node.

 - `verkey` (base58-encoded string; optional):

     Target Node verification key as base58-encoded string.
-    It may absent if `did` is 32-bit cryptonym CID.
+    It may absent if `dest` is 32-bit cryptonym CID.

-- `alias` (string):

-    Node's alias

-- `blskey` (base58-encoded string; optional):

-    BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)

-- `clientIp` (string; optional):

-    Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)

-- `clientPort` (string; optional):

-    Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)

-- `nodeIp` (string; optional):

-    The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

-- `nodePort` (string; optional):

-    The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

-- `services` (array of strings; optional):

-    The service of the Node. `VALIDATOR` is the only supported one now.

-If there is no NODE transaction with the specified Node ID (`did`), then it can be considered as creation of a new NODE.
+If there is no NODE transaction with the specified Node ID (`dest`), then it can be considered as creation of a new NODE.

-If there is a NODE transaction with the specified Node ID (`did`), then this is update of existing NODE.
+If there is a NODE transaction with the specified Node ID (`dest`), then this is update of existing NODE.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `did` and a new `blskey`.
+So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `dest` and a new `blskey`.
 There is no need to specify all other fields, and they will remain the same.